Covering and 2-degree-packing numbers in graphs: Introduction

-A \emph{covering set} of a graph $G$ is a set $T\subseteq V(G)$ such that every edge of $G$ has at least one end in $T$.
-The \emph{covering number} of $G$, denoted by $\beta(G)$, is the minimum order of a covering set.
-An \emph{independent set} of a graph $G$ is a set $I\subseteq V(G)$ such that any two vertices of $I$ are not adjacent The \emph{independent number} of $G$, denoted by $\alpha(G)$, is the maximum order of a independent set.
-Moreover, A \emph{2-packing set} of a graph $G$ is a set $R\subseteq E(G)$ such that if three edges are chosen in $R$ then they are not incidents in a common vertex.
-The \emph{2-packing number} of $G$, denoted by $\nu_2(G)$, is the maximum order of a 2-packing set.
-In \cite{AGAL} was proven that any simple graph $G$ satisfies
+An \emph{independent set} of a graph $G$ is a subset $I\subseteq V(G)$ such that any two vertices of $I$ are not adjacent.
+The \emph{independence number} of $G$, denoted by $\alpha(G)$, is the maximum order of an independent set.A \emph{vertex cover} of a graph $G$ is a subset $T\subseteq V(G)$ such that all edges of $G$ has at least one end in $T$.
+The \emph{covering number} of $G$, denoted by $\beta(G)$, is the minimum order of a vertex cover of $G$.
+This invariant is well known and intensively studied in a more general context and with different names, see for example \cite{AK06,AK06_2,AKMM01,AGAL,Huicochea,Tancer,MS11}.
+On the other hand, a \emph{k-degree-packing set} of a graph $G$ ($k\leq\Delta(G)$), is a subset $R\subseteq E(G)$ such that $\Delta(G[R])\leq k$.
+The \emph{k-degree-packing number} of $G$, denoted by $\nu_k(G)$, is the maximum order of a $k$-degree-packing set.
+We are interested when $k=2$, since $k=1$ is the \emph{matching number} of a graph.

+The 2-degree-packing number is studied in \cite{CGCA,AGAL,Avila,Avila2} on a more general context, but with a different name, as 2-packing number.
+It is important to say that the definition of 2-packing in graphs has different meaning: A set $X\subseteq V(G)$ is called a 2-packing if $d_G(u,v)>2$ for any different vertices $u$ and $v$ of $X$, that is, the2-packing is a subset $X\subseteq V(G)$ in which all the vertices are in distance at least 3 from each other, see for example \cite{TOPP1991229}.
+Therefore, we call 2-degree-packing instead of 2-packing just in case of graphs.